Crivella/ocr_translate/docs/source/install_run/from_docker.rst

 - :code:`UID`: UID of the user owning the files in /models and /data
 - :code:`GID`: GID of the user owning the files in /models and /data
-- :code:`NUM_WEB_WORKERS`: Number of gunicorn workers for the server
-- :code:`DJANGO_SUPERUSER_USERNAME`: The username of the admin user to be created.
-- :code:`DJANGO_SUPERUSER_PASSWORD`: The password of the admin user to be created.

 Compose example
 _______________